Hostile Takeover

 “What do you propose?”
 J asked quietly.
 “Rebelling against the company that created us?”

 J didn’t respond.
-She asked a final question, “How did you say you got here, U?”
+She asked a final question, “How did you say you got here, Designation U?”

 “On… another landing pod — spaceship, just like… you?”
 One eye looked out between their hands.

-But there’s a shadow over her screen, and they startled backward, falling out of the chair.
-In moments J had stood up, stalked closer, and now loomed over the other drone even as they scrambled back to a wall of the pod.
+But there was a shadow over their visor, and they startled backward, falling out of the chair.
+In moments J had stood up, stalked closer, and now loomed over the small drone even as they scrambled back to a wall of the pod.

 Backed to a wall, the drone looked up.
 There had been the beginning of tears in their digital eyes, and now they began to animate.
 “Alright, fine.
 I’m—”